 If it works in your budget, we highly recommend going with the Amazon Echo Show to really modernize your system.
 You can get similar touchscreen functionality from brands like ADT and Vivint, but it’s probably going to cost you a lot more with those premium brands.
 So you can think of SimpliSafe plus an Echo Show like an affordable workaround to enjoying a modernized touchscreen system.
 Your pocketbook will certainly thank you.

 You should also know that SimpliSafe and Alexa work great with the Arlo Pro 3 cameras.
 Integrate this into your SimpliSafe security system and we think you’ll like the extra layer of security you get.
 We’d also recommend looking into Ring’s home security cameras.
 Of course, since Ring is owned by Amazon, you can bet their indoor, outdoor, and doorbell cameras work seamlessly with Amazon’s Alexa.
 In fact, SimpliSafe + Ring Cams is our go-to setup.

-Want to really feel like you’re living in the 21st century?
-Get an Apple Watch and connect it to SimpliSafe.
-Not that SimpliSafe needs to be any simpler, but the Apple Watch puts your commands right on your wrist.
-So let’s say you’ve gone out for dinner but forgot to arm your house — you can just tap your Apple Watch (or better yet, give it a voice command) and consider your home protected.
+The Apple Watch puts your home security commands right on your wrist.
+So let’s say you’ve gone out for dinner but forgot to arm your house — you can access your SimpliSafe app on your Apple Watch to secure your home.
 Your tablemates will think they’ve stepped into the future.